ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   |                                                  |       |    |
   |                                                  |       |    |
   +----- Request to join the security group for the topic ------->|
-  |<-------- Keying material for the security group --------------+
+  |<------- Keying material for the security group ---------------+
   |                                                  |       |    |
   |                                                  |       |    |
   +--------------- Resource Request ---------------->|       |    |
   |     (Publication/Subscription to the topic)      |       |    |
   |                                                  |       |    |
 ~~~~~~~~~~~
-{: #message-flow title="Authorisation Flow"}
+{: #message-flow title="Authorisation Flow" artwork-align="center"}
-{: artwork-align="center"}

 Since {{RFC9200}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming that CoAP and CBOR are used.

 However, using HTTP instead of CoAP is possible, by leveraging the corresponding parameters and methods.
-Analogously, JSON {{RFC8259}} can be used instead of CBOR, using the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.
-In case JSON is used, the Content-Format of the message has to be changed accordingly.
+Analogously, JSON {{RFC8259}} can be used instead of CBOR, by relying on the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.
+In case JSON is used, the Content-Format of the message has to be specified accordingly.
 Exact definitions of these exchanges are out of scope for this document.

 ## Topic Discovery at the Broker (Optional) {#topic-discovery}

-The discovery of a topic at the Broker can be performed by discovering the corresponding topic resources hosted at the Broker.
-For example, the Client can send a lookup request to /.well-known/core at the Broker, specifying as lookup criterion the resource type "core.ps.conf" (see {{Section 2.3.2 of I-D.ietf-core-coap-pubsub}}).
+The discovery of a topic at the Broker can be performed by discovering the corresponding topic resource hosted at the Broker.
+For example, the Client can send a lookup request to /.well-known/core at the Broker, specifying as lookup criterion the resource type "core.ps.conf" (see {{Section 2.3.3 of I-D.ietf-core-coap-pubsub}}).

 Although the links to the topic resources are also specified in the representation of the collection resource at the Broker (see {{Section 2.4 of I-D.ietf-core-coap-pubsub}}), the Client is not supposed to access such a resource, as intended for administrative operations that are out of the scope of this document.

 ## AS Discovery at the Broker (Optional) {#AS-discovery}

 Complementary to what is defined in {{Section 5.1 of RFC9200}} for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter of the AS Request Creation Hints, as a response to an Unauthorized Resource Request (see {{Section 5.2 of RFC9200}}).
-An example using CBOR diagnostic notation and CoAP is given below:
+An example using the CBOR diagnostic notation and CoAP is given below.

 ~~~~~~~~~~~
     4.01 Unauthorized